Graduate Teacher, Counselor, School Administration Forgivable Loan (GTS/CSA)

-- I have been asked to submit a copy of my Letter of Acceptance to a Mississippi School of Education and while I have applied to a school of education, it is my understanding from the school that notice of my acceptance will not be forwarded to me until after your deadline.
+- The GTS/CSA program requires a copy of my letter of acceptance into a Mississippi School of Education.
+It is my understanding from the school that notice of acceptance will not be forwarded to me until after the April 30 deadline.
 What should I do?

 - I received an incomplete in one or more of the classes I was taking.
 Can I still be reimbursed once I complete the class?

 Yes, to be considered for reimbursment for classes completed after your institution reported your grades, the school must submit an electronic grade verification.
 The grade verification must be received in our office according to the following deadlines:

 –For the fall trimester (William Carey), December 15

 –For the fall semester, February 20